 (a) The school director shall not admit any individual as a trainee in any commission-certified basic training course who is not a citizen of the United States.

-(b) The school may not admit any individual younger than 21 years of age as a trainee in any commission-certified basic training course without the prior written approval of the Director of the Standards Division.
-The Director shall approve those individuals who will turn 21 years of age during the course, but prior to the ending date.
+(b) The school shall not admit any individual younger than 21 years of age as a trainee in the Detention Officer Certification Course and shall not admit any individual younger than 18 years of age as a trainee in the Telecommunicator Certification Course without the prior written approval of the Director of the Standards Division.
+The Director shall approve those individuals who will turn 21 years of age prior to the end of the Detention Officer Certification Course and, those individuals who will turn 18 years of age prior to the end of the Telecommunicator Certification Course.

-(c) The school may not admit any individual who has not provided documentation that he or she meets the educational requirement as set out in 12 NCAC 10B .0302.
+(c) The school shall not admit any individual who has not provided documentation that he or she meets the educational requirement set out in 12 NCAC 10B .0302.

 (d) The school shall give priority admission in commission-certified basic training courses to individuals holding full-time employment with criminal justice agencies.

-(f) The school shall not admit any individual as a trainee in a presentation of the Detention Officer Certification Course or the Telecommunicator Certification Course unless as a prerequisite the individual has provided to the certified school director a Medical Examination Report Form (F-2) and the Medical History Statement Form (F-1) in compliance with 12 NCAC 10B .0304.
+(f) The school shall not admit any individual as a trainee in a presentation of the Detention Officer Certification Course or the Telecommunicator Certification Course unless the individual has provided to the School Director a Medical Examination Report Form (F-2) and the Medical History Statement Form (F-1) in compliance with 12 NCAC 10B .0304.
 The Medical Examination Report Form (F-2) and the Medical History Statement Form (F-1) required by the North Carolina Criminal Justice Education and Training Standards Commission shall be recognized by the Commission for the purpose of complying with this Rule.

-(g) The school shall not admit any individual trainee in commission-certified basic training courses unless as a prerequisite the individual has provided the certified School Director a certified criminal record check for local and state records for the time period where the trainee has resided within the past 10 years and where the trainee attended high school.
-An Administrative Office of the Courts criminal record check or a comparable out-of-state criminal record check will satisfy this requirement.
-If an individual trainee has received a probationary certificate from the Commission at the time of enrollment, this records check requirement is waived.
+(g) The school shall not admit any individual trainee in commission-certified basic training courses unless the individual has provided the School Director a certified criminal record check for local and state records where the trainee has resided within the past 10 years and where the trainee attended high school.
+An Administrative Office of the Courts criminal record check or a comparable out-of-state criminal record check shall satisfy this requirement.
+If an individual trainee has received a probationary certificate from the Commission at the time of enrollment, this records check requirement shall be waived.